 The Gorgas House Museum is the oldest structure on The University of Alabama campus.

 Built in 1829, the building served as a dining hall, hotel, and residence for the University’s Steward.
-Converted into a faculty residence in the 1840s, it was one of seven buildings to survive the campus Civil War burning in 1865.
+Converted into a faculty residence in the 1840s, it was one of four buildings to survive the campus Civil War burning in 1865.

 Now, named for the Gorgas family that occupied the home from 1879-1953, the Museum houses original Gorgas furnishings, memorabilia, and a collection of 19th century artifacts.
 The building was added to the National Register of Historic Places in 1971.